system-zero/system-zero/data/docs/la.md

-This a tiny Programming Language, that has been implement to supply this system, with an extension Language that can be used at runtime.
+This a simple made tiny Programming Language, that provides this system a scripting mechanism.

-The second purpose and a tiny ambition, is through research to understand and finally design, a basic Programming Language Interface, that could be interpreted by [m]any Programming Language[s].
+The second purpose and a tiny ambition, is through research to understand and finally design, a basic Programming Language Interface, that could be easy to interpreted by other Languages, sometimes even without the need of a special interpretation.

-That means that it should be composed with established concepts, such with a familiar syntax, and very well defined semantics, instantly understood by any programmer, and easy to interpreted by other Languages, sometimes even without the need of a special interpretation, but as is.

-The general idea is, that the exact same code, written in a nutreal way, can be interpreted by as many offers an implementation.
+That means with well established syntax, concepts, and semantics.

 There is a reference implementation, that should obey this basic abstraction.